Key Takeaways

 Morningscore’s health tool will give an error if you have a broken internal or external link.
 This is especially common for landing pages with older content.

 For external links – again, first check if the link is written correctly.
-If the website you are linking to had the page removed, simply find another relevant source to link to instead.
+If the website you are linking to has removed the page, simply find another relevant source to link to instead.

 ✅ 9.2.6 Optimize images